rolandyangg/chainchimp/README.md

 For our front end we used React and ChakraUI to rapidly design a prototype of what our application may look like.

-We then used a variety of APIs to connect and allow our our front end to interact with the smart contract.
+We then used a variety of APIs to connect and allow our our front end to interact with the smart contract and our Metamask wallets.

 # How to Run It